Find a Qualified Attorney Near You

 Remedies: What Accident Victims Can Recover

-When suing for negligence or wrongful death, victims and their families can receive compensation after they win their lawsuit:
+After winning a lawsuit for negligence or wrongful death related to an elevator accident, victims and their families can receive compensation for the following damages:

 - Physical and mental/emotional pain and suffering (non-economic damages)